camgunz/pysylva/doc/src/index.md

 scan, as well as to how constructs draw focus and concepts shape thought.

 Lastly, Sylva should be familiar to most programmers.
-Where possible, it defers to what the programmer is likely to know.
+Where possible, it defers to what the programmer is likely to already know.

 These values are in order.
 If something would be faster but isn't safe, Sylva prioritizes safety.
 If something would be more readable but is inconsistent,